How The Digital World Killed The Important Art Of Boredom

 It’s around 6.20 am, and I’m standing at the station waiting for my train to arrive.
 The screen informs me that the train is due, and I see the lights appear down the tracks as it makes its way around the bend.

+I think to myself, it’s time for one last check on social media, as the thought of doing absolutely nothing for the next 20 seconds is absolutely terrifying.
 The phone is then shoved in my pocket as I board the train, only for it to be taken out again a few moments later after I’ve sat down in my seat.
-Social media feed refreshed, unsurprisingly, nothing interesting happened whilst I was boarding the train…
+Social media feed refreshed, and the scrolling ensues.

 Thankfully, I can now go more than a few seconds without checking my phone, but for a long time, I considered this completely normal behaviour.
 Now, I notice others reaching for their phones in similar situations, for example, when they’re waiting for the lights to turn red before crossing the road.